kwerty/DviZe.Win.Hooks/docs/InputHook.md

 The built-in handlers are `DefaultKeyboardHandler` and `DefaultMouseHandler`.
 Custom handlers can be created by deriving from `InputHandler`.

 Handlers with lower `priority` values execute first.
-Defaults to `0`.

 Dispose the returned `IDisposable` to unregister the handler.